 Finding innovative ways to leverage cutting-edge digital solutions into the current investments, or start adopting new and scalable technologies that would further allow an effective modernization of outdated legacy systems help healthcare organizations to transition their organizations seamlessly.

 Moving to the cloud has been making this transition easier and more cost-effective for CIOs.
-One recent survey of CIOs uncovered that more than 70 percent of hospital IT systems are now cloud-based and that two-thirds of CIO budgets are going to cloud-based solutions to drive EHR optimization to speed up and ease intensive administrative duties for physicians while also offering patient’s solutions that further enhance their experiences.
+One recent survey of CIOs by Nuance uncovered that more than 70 percent of hospital IT systems are now cloud-based and that two-thirds of CIO budgets are going to cloud-based solutions to drive EHR optimization to speed up and ease intensive administrative duties for physicians while also offering patient’s solutions that further enhance their experiences.

 Even with all of this focus on cost and patient experiences, keeping an eye on future innovations in a field that advances so quickly is only part of a CIO’s job in 2019.
-Investment in emerging digital health tools and governance behind them is critical.
+Investment in emerging digital health tools and the governance behind them is critical.
 This will ensure that new technologies like blockchain or strategic partnerships with organizations outside of healthcare remain focused on strategic goals.
 Getting an early start with these tools will put practices ahead of the competition.

 VLink works with businesses to help address technology challenges while aligning business goals with IT requirements.
 We offer CIOs the tools necessary for meeting budget, staffing and management needs and are focused on future growth with clients in mind.
 Contact us to get started today!